olapiv/rondb-docker/managed_rondb/README.md

 # Managed RonDB

 The code in this directory allows users to test managed RonDB locally using Docker Compose.
-Managed RonDB allows the user to perform live operations on the cluster such as scaling data nodes/MySQLds/API nodes, do online software up/downgrades, run backups or even restoring from backups.
+Managed RonDB allows the user to perform live operations on the cluster such as:

+* scale data nodes/MySQLds/API nodes
+* do online software up/downgrades
+* create backups
+* restore from backups

 The [desired_state.jsonc](desired_state.jsonc) file describes the API to managed RonDB.

 ## Demo